RMeharg/ShiftIt/README.md

 **Note** this fork of ShiftIt has removed support for repositioning X11 windows.
 If you desperately need this to come back post an issue or (better yet) a pull request.

+**Also Note** some applications enforce specific size restrictions.
+As far as I can tell there is no way to measure these restrictions *before* resizing windows.
+In particular: Xcode doesn't like to get too small, so ShiftIt can't toggle Xcode through thirds on small monitors.
+Also, Terminal quantizes its sizes to integer rows and columns, so ShiftIt's manipulations of terminal are approximate and there is sometimes a little overlap/gap around the edges.

 ## Compiling

 On Lion you should be able to open up the Xcode project and compile it.